3cqs-coder/SymBot/docs/README.md

 		- `password` is the password that will be used to encrypt database backups.
 It is required and is not a plain text password, but rather an encrypted form of it, so it should not be manually entered.
 		- `max` is the maximum number of backups to keep.
 		- `enabled` is whether the cron scheduler will run and automatically process database backups.
+		- `sftp`
+				- `host` is the SFTP host to upload backups
+				- `port` is the port to connect to (defaults to 22)
+				- `username` to login as
+				- `password` associated with the username.
+This is an encrypted value so it should not be manually entered.
+				- `private_key` is the full path to your private key which will be used instead of a password
+				- `passphrase` an optional passphrase for your private key.
+This is an encrypted value so it should not be manually entered.
+				- `remote_directory` is the path on the remote host where your backups will be uploaded.
+This must be unique as files will be automatically removed according to the value set for maximum backups
+				- `enabled` is whether the backups will be automatically uploaded after being processed via cron

 	- `telegram` contains an optional Telegram token id and user id to send SymBot notifications to.
 This includes system warnings such as detected connectivity issues, bot and deal start / stops, and more!
 You must first create a Telegram bot with `@BotFather` to use (see [Telegram Setup](#telegram-setup)).